 - We are not wired for consistent emotional risk preferences.
 We tend to take profits much sooner than we get out of losses.
 So, we’ll stubbornly hold on to losing positions longer, hoping that the market comes back in our favor.
 This means that our individual losses are usually much larger than our individual gains.

 - Security picking and market timing are myths.
-On the contrary, decades of data, research, and real-world evidence suggest that discipline is among the key investment principles that can help explain differences among investors’ returns capture.
+On the contrary, decades of data, research, and real-world evidence suggest that less than 2% of managers have shown any skill to outperform the markets net of costs.

 - Disciplined investors tend to perform much better than those who try to beat and time the markets.

-What does this all mean for investors who are considering day trading?
+What does this all mean for the individual investor?
 Actually, it’s awesome news.
 It means that it’s not necessary to take on so much uncompensated risk.
-You don’t have to try and beat the markets to be successful.
+You don’t have to try to outguess or outwit the markets to be successful.
 It also means that evidence-based investing does not equal average.
 You can still capture sources of higher expected wherever they may occur.
 Stick to a simple, well-diversified, low-cost portfolio of index or asset class mutual funds for the long term and you’ll already end up doing better than most of your peers.